Communicating with Tags¶

 Overview¶

-requests carry information from higher layers to lower layers (e.g.
+Requests carry information from higher layers to lower layers (e.g.,

-).plain tags contain some meta-information (e.g.
+InterfaceInd).Plain tags contain meta-information (e.g.,

 class MacAddressReq extends TagBase